10 Memoir Writing Prompts to Get You Started

 Choose one of the memoir writing prompts above.
 Then set a timer for fifteen minutes, and write as much as you can.

-When your time is up, post your practice in the box below.
+When your time is up, post your practice in the Pro Workshop here.
 And if you post, please be sure to give feedback to at least three other writers.

 Happy writing!